gagansingh894/pasys-rs/README.md

 ## Project Structure

-- `ledger-core` – library crate with core ledger logic: accounts, transactions, balances, idempotency, validation.
+- `pasys-core` – library crate with core ledger logic: accounts, transactions, balances, idempotency, validation.
-- `transactions-api` – HTTP service exposed to external clients and applications.
+- `pasys-api` – HTTP service exposed to external clients and applications.
+- `accounts-proto`: library crate for generated rust code for protos defined in `proto/paysys/v1/accounts.proto`
+- `ledger-proto`: library crate for generated rust code for protos defined in `proto/paysys/v1/ledger.proto`
+- `accounts`: gRPC accounts service for account management using `accounts-proto` and `pasysy-core`
-- `ledger` – gRPC ledger service using `ledger-core`.
+- `ledger` – gRPC ledger service using `ledger-proto` and `pasys-core`.
 - `ledger-consumer` – kafka consumer applying asynchronous events to the ledger database.
 - `fraud-detector` – kafka consumer for real-time fraud detection using ML models backed by `j.a.m.s`
 - `settlement-processor` – kafka consumer processing settlement events with PSP.
 - `refund-processor` – kafka consumer processing refunds automatically or manually.
 - `pasys` – CLI application to start the system, interact with APIs, and run administrative tasks.
+- `protos` - Proto files for the project
 - `docs` – Documentation and assets (e.g., logo).

 ---